makjac/solarigraphy/content/_index.md

 ---
-# description: An example site for hugo-theme-gallery.
-Images from Unsplash.
+description: The Art of Solarigraphy by Maksymilian Jackowski
-# lastmod: 2023-07-05
+lastmod: 2024-11-18
-title: Maksymilian Gallery
+title: Light Chronicles
 featured_image: pz_poczta_art.jpg # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
 menus: